Kangaroos Hopping: Why Kangaroos Jump

 two kangaroos hopping

-How Does a Kangaroo Hop?
-The Mechanics of Hopping
+How Kangaroos Hops - The Mechanics of Hopping

-When a kangaroo hops, its legs compress, bringing its toes towards its body.
+When a kangaroo hops, its muscular hind legs compress in a synchronised spring-like motion, bringing its toes towards its body.
 This functions like a spring being compressed.
 Then its toes move away from its body, and it bounces up like a spring being released.
 The concept is similar to how a Pogo Stick works.

-Photo: Kangaroo's Achilles tendons work like a rubber band
+Photo: Kangaroo's Achilles tendons store and release energy like a rubber band

-The actual mechanics of how this works is not what it seems.
-While it hops around, it actually gets its bounce from its Achilles tendons in the back of its legs.
+While hopping, it gets its bounce from its Achilles tendons in the back of its legs.
 These tendons and associated ligaments act like giant stretching and shrinking rubber bands.
 When its legs compress, its tendons get stretched.
-Then the energy stored in the stretched tendon – referred to as elastic potential energy – together with contracting muscles start pulling the bottom part of the leg downwards, giving the animal a springing bounce back into the air.
-In this way, a kangaroo uses very little energy to move about.
+Then the energy stored in the stretched tendon – referred to as elastic potential energy – together with contracting muscles, start pulling the bottom part of its legs downwards, giving the animal a springing bounce back into the air.
 By using gravity and its weight to work its springy tendons, a kangaroo is estimated to use 40% less energy than a comparable four-legged animal.

 Kangaroo Hopping is Super Efficient

-Scientists suggest that the kangaroo has the most efficient method of locomotion of any ground animal in the world.
-At speeds above 6km/h, it actually uses less and less energy as its speed increases.
+At speeds above 6km/h, a kangaroo actually uses less and less energy as its speed increases.
 At speeds above 18kph, a hopping kangaroo uses less energy than any other animal of equivalent weight.
 If a foxhound were to chase a kangaroo, it would consume twice as much energy and would tire out in less than 2 kilometres.
 The kangaroo, on the other hand, could go another 20 kilometres and still seems as fresh as when it started.

 Kangaroo Hopping is Silent